Verbascum thapsus: Traditional medicine

 Oil from the flowers was used against catarrhs, colics, earaches, frostbite, eczema, and other external conditions.
 Topical application of various V. thapsus-based preparations was recommended for the treatment of warts, boils, carbuncles, hemorrhoids, and chilblains, amongst others.
 Glycyrrhizin compounds with bactericide effects in vitro were isolated from flowers.
 The German Commission E describes uses of the plant for respiratory infections.
 It was also part of the National Formulary in the United States and United Kingdom.

 The plant has been used in an attempt to treat colds, croup, sunburn, and other skin irritations.

 Other uses

 Roman soldiers are said to have dipped the plant stalks in grease for use as torches.
 Other cultures use the leaves as wicks.
 Native Americans and American colonists lined their shoes with leaves from the plant to keep out the cold.

 Mullein may be cultivated as an ornamental plant.
-As for many plants, (Pliny the Elder described it in his Naturalis Historia), great mullein was linked to witches, although the relationship remained generally ambiguous, and the plant was also widely held to ward off curses and evil spirits.
+As with many plants, (Pliny the Elder described it in his Naturalis Historia), great mullein was linked to witches, although the relationship remained generally ambiguous, and the plant was also widely held to ward off curses and evil spirits.
 The seeds contain several compounds (saponins, glycosides, coumarin, rotenone) that are toxic to fish, and have been widely used as piscicide for fishing.

 Due to its weedy capacities, the plant, unlike other species of the genus (such as V. phoeniceum), is not often cultivated.